Vilnius Castle Complex: Grand Ducal Palace

 Sigismund's son Sigismund II Augustus was crowned Grand Duke of Lithuania in the Royal Palace.
 Augustus carried on with palace development and lived there with his first wife Elisabeth of Austria, daughter of the Emperor of the Holy Roman Empire.
 She was buried in Vilnius Cathedral.
 Sigismund II's second wife, Barbara Radziwill, also lived in the palace.
 According to contemporary accounts of the Holy See's emissary, the Royal Palace at that time contained more treasures than the Vatican.
 Sigismund II also assembled one of the largest collection of books in Europe.

 The palace was remodeled in the Renaissance style in the 16th century.
-The plan was prepared by several Italian architects, including Giovanni Cini da Siena, Bernardino de Gianotis Zanobi, and others.
+The plan was prepared by several Italian architects, including Giovanni Cini da Siena, Bernardino de Gianotis, and others.
 The palace was visited by Ippolito Aldobrandini, who later became Pope Clement VIII.
 Another major development took place during the reign of the Vasa family.
 The Royal Palace was refurbished in early Baroque style during the rule of Sigismund III Vasa.
 Matteo Castello, Giacopo Tencalla, and other artists participated in the 17th-century renovation.

 During the rule of Vasas, several notable ceremonies took place in the palace, including the wedding of Duke John, who later became King John III of Sweden, and Sigismund Augustus' sister Catherine.
 The first opera in Lithuania was staged in the palace in 1634.
 Marco Scacchi and Virgilio Puccitelli were the opera's impresarios.

 After the Russian invasion in 1655, the state began weakening, with negative effects on the Royal Palace.
 The palace was greatly damaged by war, and its treasures were plundered.
 After the recapture of the city of Vilnius in 1660-1661, the palace was no longer a suitable state residence, and stood abandoned for about 150 years.
 In the late 18th century, after the fall of the Polish–Lithuanian Commonwealth, several families lived in parts of the ruined palace.
 Soon after the Grand Duchy of Lithuania was incorporated into the Russian Empire, Tsarist officials ordered the demolition of the remaining sections of the Royal Palace.
 The Palace was almost completely demolished by the early 19th century.
 The bricks of former palace had been sold in 1799 to a merchant from Kremenchug.